• Skip to main content

 Walnuts and gut health

-A recent study found that walnuts might play a possible role in improving gut health.
+A recent study found that walnuts might play a role in improving gut health.
 In it, healthy adults who ate just ⅓ cup of walnuts a day for 3 weeks saw an increase in beneficial gut bacteria – the types that may help improve colon health, decrease inflammation, and promote better insulin sensitivity.
 In addition, an animal study released last month found that eating walnuts may help protect the colon from inflammation caused by digestive disorders like ulcerative colitis.

 Though more research is needed in larger, more diverse populations, it’s exciting to follow along.
 We often hear about fermented foods like yogurt, kefir, or kimchi as ways to boost gut health.
 Now, you might be able to add walnuts to that list!